-Despite falling on some hard times lately, the team is as popular as ever in Michigan.
-That means when Michigan retail sportsbooks reopen, and Michigan sports betting goes online in late 2020 or early 2021, betting on the NBA should be as popular in the Great Lakes State as anywhere else in the country.
+Now that legal Michigan sports betting is in full-swing, betting on the NBA is as popular in the Great Lakes State as anywhere else in the country.

-Here’s a complete look at how to bet on the NBA in Michigan, including where you can bet and what you can bet on.
+Here’s a complete look at how to bet on the NBA in Michigan, including where you can bet, live odds direct from Michigan online sportsbooks plus a guide to what you can bet on.
 We also answer some of the biggest questions about NBA betting, NBA odds, and a few NBA betting tips as well.

 The NBA is one of the most fun, exciting, and easiest sports to bet on in Michigan.
 If you’re 21 and over you can bet on the NBA in person at retail sportsbooks across the state.
-Plus, as long as you’re inside state lines, you’ll soon be able to bet on the NBA statewide through Michigan online and mobile sportsbooks.
+Plus, as long as you’re inside state lines, you’ll can bet on the NBA through Michigan online sportsbooks.

 All Michigan sportsbooks allow you to book the following basic single-game wagers on all NBA games: